 - 18.37 An interruption is an extended period of authorised absence from the course. - 18.38 A period of interruption may be: - i. taken by a student at that student's discretion; or - ii. required by the University on grounds of the student's health and/or well-being. - 18.39 Where the University wishes to require a student to interrupt on grounds relating to the student's health and/or well-being, the procedure as described in the University's Fitness to Study Policy shall be observed. - 18.40 The University may only require a student to interrupt where the University is satisfied that a period of interruption is in the best academic interests of the student.
-Under no circumstances shall such action be taken as a punitive measure. - 18.41 Students who seek or are required to interrupt their studies on health grounds will be required to provide evidence, to the satisfaction of the Course Leader or in accordance with the Fitness to Study Policy, as appropriate, that they are fit to resume their studies before they rejoin the course. - 18.42 An interruption is not to be confused with, or used as a substitute for, deferral of an assessment due to mitigating circumstances (see regulations 18.57 and 18.64)
+Under no circumstances shall such action be taken as a punitive measure. - 18.41 Students who seek or are required to interrupt their studies on health grounds will be required to provide evidence, to the satisfaction of the Course Leader or in accordance with the Fitness to Study Policy, as appropriate, that they are fit to resume their studies before they rejoin the course. - 18.42 An interruption is not to be confused with, or used as a substitute for, deferral of an assessment due to mitigating circumstances (see regulations 18.58 and 18.65) - 18.43 An interruption will not normally be permitted for a period of less than one semester. - 18.44 Where a student commences a period of interruption once a module has started but before completing all the assessment requirements for that module, no credit will be awarded and the student, upon their resumption of studies, will normally be required to re-join at the start of the uncompleted module(s).
+Where a student commences a period of interruption once a module has started but interrupts their studies after the assessment deadlines have passed, the module will be presented to the Progression and Award Board for consideration.

-- 18.43 An interruption will not normally be permitted for a period of less than one semester. - 18.44 Where a student commences a period of interruption once a module has started but before completing all the assessment requirements for that module, no credit will be awarded and the student, upon their resumption of studies, will normally be required to rejoin at the start of the uncompleted module(s). - 18.45 The maximum period of enrolment (see regulation 18.31 above) includes any periods of interruption. - 18.46 During a period of interruption a student is not normally entitled to access any of the University's services or systems, including IT, library, workshop or social facilities, beyond such access that is permitted to members of the public.
+- 18.45 The maximum period of enrolment (see regulation 18.31 above) includes any periods of interruption. - 18.46 During a period of interruption a student is not normally entitled to access any of the University's services or systems, including IT, library, workshop or social facilities, beyond such access that is permitted to members of the public.